 Return on Investment | Water Heater Selection Considerations

 Selecting the most efficient water heater can pay for itself over the long term because of fuel costs so carefully make your choice on the type of fuel and the cost of this fuel before buying a water heater.
 It will make a difference on your utility bill at the end of the month.
-The best source to get this information is at your local utility company.
+The best source to get this information is your local utility company.
 Believe it or not, the local power company wants you to use less electricity and many utility companies wholeheartedly help decide which is the most cost-efficient fuel for what you want to do especially with replacing major appliances like water heaters.

 This is a very important consideration because over the next twenty years the cost of electricity and other fuels used for producing heat and hot water is expected to rise by 50%.
 Go for the best economy now because in the future it will save you on a monthly basis.
-Don’t let this scare you but use this to make a better decision about purchasing a new water heater for the efficiency.
+Don’t let this scare you but use this to make a better decision about purchasing a new water heater for efficiency.

 Energy Factor | Water Heater Selection Considerations

 What is the EF or Energy Factor of the hot water heater you are looking at?
 Remember the EF is based only on lab tests of that particular model and not on the water heater you are looking at.
-The EF should closely match the model of water heater you are looking simply because it is the same size and model of the appliance they test in the lab to arrive at the EF.
+The EF should closely match the model of the water heater you are looking for simply because it is the same size and model of the appliance they test in the lab to arrive at the EF.
 The higher the EF number the more efficient the hot water heater is.

 Warranty | Water Heater Selection Considerations